Skip to main content

 finally:

-await stagehand.close()
+await client.sessions.end(session_id)

 return BooksResponse(books=all_books)